meteyou/docs/docs/btt-u2c-v1.x/klipper-usb-to-can.md

 ![dfu-util flash klipper](img/dfu-util_flash_klipper.svg)

 ### Flash Klipper via CAN
-This is the recommended way to flash the firmware to the EBB.
+This is the recommended way to flash the firmware, when you use CanBoot on your board.

 !!! node "The U2C must be in the bootloader mode"